Best Vegan Mashed Potatoes

 Give your mashed potatoes a flavor boost with any of these delicious options:

-• Garlic mashed potatoes.
-Add in 1 – 2 minced garlic cloves or 1 – 2 teaspoons of garlic powder after draining the potatoes.
+- Garlic mashed potatoes.
+After draining the potatoes, add 1 – 2 minced garlic cloves or 1 – 2 teaspoons of garlic powder.

-• Add vegan parmesan cheese.
-Add grated block parmesan, my favorite is this vegan Violife Parmesan that grates and melts just like regular parm.
+- Add vegan parmesan cheese.
+Add grated block parmesan.
+My favorite is this vegan Violife Parmesan which grates and melts just like regular parm.
 A reader even used this TSV Vegan Queso!

-• Sour cream + chives.
-In place of butter or oil (or in addition too), add in up to ½ cup of store bought or homemade cashew sour cream. and chopped chives for a heavenly fluffy and rich sour cream mashed potatoes.
+- Sour cream + chives.
+In place of butter or oil (or in addition to it), add up to 1/2 cup of store-bought or homemade cashew sour cream and chopped chives for a heavenly fluffy and rich sour cream mashed potatoes.

-• Make mashed potatoes ahead, but assemble last.
+- Make mashed potatoes ahead, but assemble them last.
 We do this all the time when making large family dinners.
 Cook as directed, but let the mashed potatoes remain in the cooking water until ready to assemble.
-They can’t overcook and it keeps them warm.
+They won’t overcook and it keeps them warm.
 Cook ahead an hour or so, saving space on the counter.
-Or better yet make these space saving, no drain Instant Pot Mashed Potatoes.
+Or better yet make these space-saving, no-drain Instant Pot Mashed Potatoes.

-• How many potatoes do I need for mashed potatoes?
-A good rule of thumb is to use at ½ pound of potatoes per person, about 1 – 2 potatoes, depending on the size.
+- How many potatoes do I need for mashed potatoes?
+A good rule of thumb is to use 1/2 pound of potatoes per person, about 1 – 2 potatoes, depending on the size.
 A 5 lb. bag will serve a small crowd of 8 – 10 people.

 How To Store + Reheat

-• Refrigerator: Leftover mashed potatoes can be kept in the refrigerator for 4 – 5 days, in a covered container.
+- Refrigerator: Leftover mashed potatoes can be stored in the refrigerator for 4 – 5 days in a covered container.

 Serving Suggestions

-If you try this vegan mashed potatoes recipe or have a question, please let me know!
+If you try this easy side dish recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.

 Light and fluffy, this Vegan Mashed Potatoes recipe is made from scratch, is super easy to make, and seriously the best mashed potatoes ever!
 Recipe is customizable with a healthy butter or oil free option.